BigPanikMania/UniversalDSB/README.md

 # Historical background

 1992: SEGA Model 1 and Model 2 games PCB hasn't integrated sound boards.
-The "Model 1 sound Board" was used to produce sounds and its optionnal board for musics.
-The music is stored in maskroms specific to each game.
+The "Model 1 sound Board" was used to produce background musics and its optionnal board for voices and sound effects.
+The music is generate by the 68000 processor with samples stored in maskroms.
 It is a card separate from the main stack of the game.
   * Virtua Fighter (Model 1)
   * Virtua Racing (Model 1)
   * Wing Wars (Model 1)
-  * Star Wars Arcade (Model 1) for speech and effects
+  * Star Wars Arcade (Model 1) for voices and sound effects
   * Daytona USA (Model 2)
   * Desert Tank (Model 2)
   * Virtua Cop (Model 2)